Lower Merion Committee for Special Education

 - Attend CSE rep meetings to discuss future events and policy (2-3 meetings a year).

-- Attend as many CSE sponsored events as you can (about 6 potential meetings – all interesting topics!).
+- Attend as many CSE sponsored events as you can.

 Tasks to be completed the day of the event: you may be asked to help with setting up for meetings or bringing snacks.